azmozaffari/VAE/README.md

 # VAE
-This is the quick implementation of VAE for generating MNIST images.
+This is an implementation of VAE for generating MNIST images.

 I got some ideas from https://github.com/L1aoXingyu/pytorch-beginner/blob/master/08-AutoEncoder/Variational_autoencoder.py to write the code.